 Explore another border crossing in Linjiang.
-This is one of the major industrial borders between the two countries, and particularly interesting.
+This is one of the significant industrial borders between the two countries, and particularly interesting.

 Visit the statue of Chen Yun, one of the founders of People’s China, as well as visiting his former residence.
 He was one of the very few Chinese politicians to avoid being purged despite finding Chairman Mao slightly too left and Deng Xiao Ping slightly too right.
 Chen Yun sadly passed away of old age in 1995.